-The Scope panel provides a variety of charts which allow you to examine the distribution of luminance and chrominance in an image, allowing you to judge whether tonal or colour correction is needed.
+The Scope panel provides a variety of charts which allow you to examine the distribution of luminance and chrominance in an image, allowing you to judge whether tonal or color correction is needed.
 It can be used as an alternative to, or in combination with, the Histogram panel.

 About the Scope panel

 The charts available on the Scope panel allow you to analyze an image in order to identify areas which need correcting.
 Some of these issues may be subtle to the eye but may dramatically improve a photo once corrected.
-Example issues which may be identified using the Scope panel include tonal problems or colour casts.
+Example issues which may be identified using the Scope panel include tonal problems or color casts.

 The Scope panel is available from the Photo and Develop Personas; for the former, it can be switched on via View>Studio; for the latter, it can be expanded into view by clicking 'Scope' at the top right of your workspace.

 Intensity Waveform—displays a scatter plot of the luminance values of pixels in an image.
 The X axis gives the horizontal location of the pixel while the Y axis provides its luminance value.

 RGB Waveform—as with Intensity Waveform, but displays RGB rather than luminance values.

 RGB Parade—as with Intensity Waveform, but separated into RGB components.